November's Assembly Meeting

 please email: [email protected] or click on “Contact Us" in the Menu

-The Fourth Degree is the highest degree of the order.
 It is an extension of the third degree.
 Members of this degree are addressed as “Sir Knight”.
 The primary purpose of the Fourth Degree is to foster the spirit of patriotism and to encourage active Catholic citizenship.

 The need for a patriotic degree was first considered in 1886, and a special plea was made at the National Meeting of 1899.
 The first Fourth Degree exemplification followed in 1900 with 1,100 Knights participating at the Lenox Lyceum in New York City.
 Today there are more than 2,500 Assemblies.